Parallel Resource Execution Alpha

 Overview

 In standard BEAR.Sunday, #[Embed] resources are fetched sequentially.
-With BEAR.Async, they are fetched in parallel.
+With BEAR.Async and a runtime selected, they are fetched in parallel.

 [Sequential] [Parallel]